 She gets straight A's in her classes, while also taking charge of multiple school clubs and volunteering at a homeless shelter in her spare time.
 She's unfailingly polite to her peers, older adults, and younger children alike.
-She might not be a fashion plate, but she never steps outside her home without looking perfectly presentable.
-Nobody doubts that big things are expected of her.
+She might not be a fashion plate but she never steps outside her home without looking perfectly presentable.
+Nobody doubts that big things are to be expected of her.

 They are, right?
 Otherwise, it would be so frustrating for all that effort to go to waste!

 The Go-Getter Girl is a young woman who devotes herself to achievements other than homemaking above everything else.
 The reasons for this might vary: she may have some personal goal she feels she needs to accomplish, she may be desperately seeking the approval of others, or she may simply enjoy competing against her peers and taking the number one rank.
 In any case, she's well aware of the effort that her path requires, but she's more than up to the challenge.
 She finds it easy, or at least manageable, to discipline herself to avoid distractions, and while others might complain about the expectations of superiors, she will do whatever she can to meet and exceed them.

 Despite all appearances, things aren't always as easy for the Go-Getter Girl as they may seem.
 All the discipline that goes into creating her persona of perfection may crowd out the possibility for spontaneity, fun, and other pleasures of youth.
 It's not that she doesn't want these things deep down; it's just that she feels that she doesn't have the luxury of acting on them.
 For this reason, while she might always seem completely put-together in public, in the few moments she has to herself in private, she's liable to let herself go and act like a slob and a slacker...or at least fantasize about doing so.
 At extremes, the pressure of maintaining her image can get to her, causing her to snap and turn evil or insane.